 So, when will I see returns you ask?
 The short answer is “What is the shape of the combined maturity curve?”

-In a portfolio of relatively similar sized policies with a relatively even spread of estimated life expectancies, the bulk of returns would normally be expected in the second and third quartiles of the average mortality curve.
+In a portfolio of relatively similar-sized policies with a relatively even spread of estimated life expectancies, the bulk of returns would normally be expected in the second and third quartiles of the average mortality curve.
 However, several factors can skew this outcome particularly if there is a big variation in policy size within the portfolio or if the portfolio is small in the number of insured lives.
 Periodic re-underwriting of the underlying cases (if adopted) potentially adds another variable into the equation.
-Actual individual case characteristics will normally be expected to each be idiosyncratic.
+Actual individual case characteristics will normally be idiosyncratic.
 This is the fundamental non-correlation basis of the asset class.

-In fact, it has often been shown to be a “Red Flag”, for smaller funds, when published returns indicate regular and invariable positive returns from the very outset of a fund’s establishment.
-Any fund manager worth their reputations should be prepared to show prospective investors and “Attribution Analysis” to back up published returns.
+In fact, it has often been shown to be a “Red Flag” when published returns indicate regular and invariable positive returns from the very outset of a fund’s establishment.
+Any fund manager worth their reputations should be prepared to show prospective investors and “Attribution Analysis”.
+Above all, this will back up the published returns.

-A mortality curve is normally supplied by the Medical Underwriter of each life policy and shows the Historical mortality experience of a pool of lives which closely resemble the health characteristics of the insured life.
+A mortality curve is supplied by the Medical Underwriter for each life policy.
+It shows the historical mortality experience of a pool of lives which closely resemble the health characteristics of the insured life.

 End of the Life-Cycle

 This may not the most opportune time to invest depending on several factors.
-At this stage the portfolios may have already had the bulk of its maturities.
+At this stage, the portfolios may have already had the bulk of its maturities.
 Any remaining policies may have out of date Life Expectancy reports.
-The small number of these remaining policies may cause “lumpy” maturities because there are simply not enough data points to allow predictability.
-If total re-underwriting is required, the curve will move back to the beginning and a whole new investment horizon.
+The small number of these remaining policies may cause “lumpy” maturities.
+Clearly, there are simply not enough data points to allow predictability.
+If total re-underwriting is required, the curve will move back to the beginning.
+As a result, this will produce a whole new investment horizon.

-Larger scale investors who have control over their own portfolio (either by self-management or with assistance of an asset manager, can be pro-active around managing and controlling these “cycle” risks.
+Larger scale investors who have control over their own portfolio can be pro-active around managing and controlling these “cycle” risks.

-As always we wish you well with your life settlement investment opportunities and if you want to learn more about investing in this asset class please contact us.
+As always we wish you well with your life settlement investment opportunities and if you want to learn more about investing in this asset class please contact GI Asset Management.